privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

     1. For recommended deployment configurations for Bidding and Auction servers with inference, see [this configuration file][14].
 You can find example values for the following flags in the same configuration file.

-Set `INFERENCE_MODEL_BUCKET_NAME` to the name of the GCS bucket used to store models.
-Set `INFERENCE_MODEL_CONFIG_PATH` to the path to the model configuration file relative to the model GCS bucket.
+        * Set `INFERENCE_MODEL_BUCKET_NAME` to the name of the S3 bucket used to store models.
+        * Set `INFERENCE_MODEL_CONFIG_PATH` to the path to the model configuration file relative to the model S3 bucket.
 This metadata file lists the models to be fetched.
-Set `INFERENCE_MODEL_FETCH_PERIOD_MS` to the period that the bidding server checks updates in the model configuration file and fetches models.
-Set `INFERENCE_SIDECAR_RUNTIME_CONFIG` to a JSON config that sets runtime configurations for the inference sidecar binary.
-It has the following
-    format: Set `INFERENCE_MODEL_BUCKET_NAME` to the name of the S3 bucket used to store models.
-Set `INFERENCE_MODEL_CONFIG_PATH` to the path to the model configuration file relative to the model GCS bucket.
-This metadata file lists the models to be fetched.
-Set `INFERENCE_MODEL_FETCH_PERIOD_MS` to the period that the bidding server checks updates in the model configuration file and fetches models.
-Set `INFERENCE_SIDECAR_RUNTIME_CONFIG` to a JSON config that sets runtime configurations for the inference sidecar binary.
+        * Set `INFERENCE_MODEL_FETCH_PERIOD_MS` to the period that the bidding server checks updates in the model configuration file and fetches models.
+        * Set `INFERENCE_SIDECAR_RUNTIME_CONFIG` to a JSON
+          config that sets runtime configurations for the inference sidecar binary.
 It has the following
           format:

           ```
           {
               "num_interop_threads": <integer_value>,
               "num_intraop_threads": <integer_value>,
               "cpuset": <an array of integer values>
           }
           ```

           These are performance-related flags for tuning the sidecar's performance.
 You can find more details about these flags [here][18].

 4. **Apply Terraform:** There is no change in applying the Terraform step from [here][15].